IV · Chapter 5

 The Four Circles

-Each circle represents one dimension of your sacred life.
-When all four are bright, you serve something larger than yourself - and that service feeds your soul back.
+Heart, Mastery, Call, and Return — the four archetypes of your sacred life.
+Each can be bright (alive) or dim (starved).
+When all four are bright, you serve something larger than yourself — and that service feeds your soul back.

 Heart